lumeland/lume.land/docs/configuration/config-file.md

 });
 ```

-You can override the value from the CLI with `--dest`, useful if you want to
+You can override the value from the CLI with
-generate the site without override the previous one.
-For example:
+`--`dest`, which is useful if you want to generate the site without overriding the previous one.
+For example:`deno
-`deno task lume --dest=./output` { .tip }
+task lume --dest=./output` { .tip }

 ### location

 This is the public URL of the site.
 It's useful to generate absolute URLs or fix
-the relative urls if your site is published under a subdirectory, for example:
+the relative URLs if your site is published under a subdirectory, for example:
 `https://example.com/project-name/`.
 It only accepts an
 [URL object](https://developer.mozilla.org/en-US/docs/Web/API/URL/URL), for
 example: